henryhxu/CSCI4430-ESTR4120/assignment/assignment-2/README.md

 `/path/to/video/1000Seg2-Frag3`

 > **IMPORTANT:** When the video player requests `big_buck_bunny.f4m`, you should instead return `big_buck_bunny_nolist.f4m`.
 This file does not list the available bitrates, preventing the video player from attempting its own bitrate adaptation.
-You proxy should, however, fetch `big_buck_bunny.f4m` for itself (i.e., don’t return it to the client) so you can parse the list of available encodings as described above.
+Your proxy should, however, fetch `big_buck_bunny.f4m` for itself (i.e., don’t return it to the client) so you can parse the list of available encodings as described above.
 Your proxy should keep this list of available bitrates in a global container (not on a connection by connection basis).

 <a name="task2"></a>

 ## Task2: Load Balance in HTTP Proxy (Mandatory Part)
 To spread the load of serving videos among a group of servers, most CDNs perform some kind of load balancing.
-In this task, you will implement load balancing for our HTTP proxy server using a simple round-robin.
+In this task, you will implement load balancing for our HTTP proxy server using a simple **round-robin**.

-It takes a configuration file as input, which contains a list of video server IP addresses.
-You need to assign these IP addresses to each video streaming request in a round-robin manner and cycling back to the beginning when all the IP addresses have been exhausted.
+It takes a configuration file as input containing a list of video server IP addresses.
+You need to assign these IP addresses to each video streaming request round-robin and cycle back to the beginning when all the IP addresses have been exhausted.

 Example text file format in `server.txt`: